naturalis/mebioda/doc/week3/w3p5/README.md

 So, there are _literal_ objects, which are usually numbers (counts, measurements), and there are objects that themselves are ontology terms.
-You can imagine that those objects can, in turn, become subjects of other statements.
-There are many things that can be said about Japan, or about the color green, so they can naturally become subjects of other triples.
+You can imagine that those objects can, in turn, become subjects of other statements: there are many things that can be said about Japan, or about the color green, so they can naturally become subjects of other triples.
 And the objects of those triples can in turn become the subjects of others, and so on.
 Within and across data resources, this creates a very large network